RCiesielczuk/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

+**BREAKING:**

+ - Backpack
+   - Icons are now specified using just the `BPKIconName` enum (eg `BPKIconNameAccessibilityLg`) instead of providing icon name and size separately.
+This should avoid a situation where an icon is being used at the wrong size.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).